Charlotte-Roemer/bat-migration-europe/Website/content/project/participations/index.md

 <div style="text-align: justify">
 This map shows the current state of participations in Europe.
-This map was updated on the 19th of May 2021.
+This map was updated on the 15th of December 2021.
 </div>

 <!--more-->